Tattooed lady: How women with tattoos are viewed

 Although attitudes toward women with tattoos have improved in Western society over the past 30 years, there remains a stigma against female tattoo-bearers.
 A recent study at the University of Windsor, in Ontario, Canada, recorded undergraduates' attitudes toward people with tattoos.
 The primary factors that influenced attitudes included the gender of the tattoo bearer, followed by the placement and size of the tattoo.
 This sentiment is popularized in films such as The Girl with the Dragon Tattoo.
 In the original book and in Swedish film interpretations, the dragon tattoo on Lisbeth is massive, taking up nearly the entire surface of her back.
 In the Americanized version of the film, the dragon tattoo is considerably smaller, covering only her left shoulder.

 Judgmental attitudes and the minimization of both size and visibility of tattoos on women is not the only form of negative perception toward women with tattoos.
 There is a significant relationship between tattoos and how people perceive their bearers, particularly in the world of law enforcement with instances involving officers, judges, prosecutors, prison administrators, guards, and other prisoners.
 In these instances, people read the tattoo as text and often have harsher opinions of the tattoo-wearer because of a biased reading.

 Tattoos as fashion

 The rise of tattoos as an art form rather than an identifier of bikers, prison gangs, and sailors has made tattoos a fashion statement.
 Some fashionable tattoos are chosen for cosmetic reasons, such as permanent eyebrows and lips, or masking scars after a mastectomy in place of reconstruction in breast cancer culture and self-care.
-Other forms of tattoos as fashion can be seen in the "modern primitives" fad that aims for a tribal or "primitive" aesthetic, and in "Indo-Chic" trends, which have popularized temporary tattoos using materials such as Henna, especially among women and girls in the United States.
-Some women use tattoos as a fashionable sex-symbol, starting with small, discreet tattoos and piercings when they are young, to satisfy heterosexual men.
-Many of these same women eventually evolve their tattoos to larger pieces with more meaning, often to help drive a cause or make a statement about an important topic.